Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Results

-Based on Figure~\ref{fig:loss_curve}, we identify that all evaluated models demonstrate normal training convergence, which is a steady decrease in loss values over 20 epochs.
-This confirms that replacing the Baseline Attention mechanism with some of the listed optimized versions does not negatively impact the training when properly integrated.
+Based on data presented in Figure~\ref{fig:loss}, we identify that all evaluated models demonstrate normal training convergence, which is a steady decrease in loss values over 20 epochs.
+This confirms that replacing the Baseline Attention mechanism with some of the listed optimized attention mechanism does not negatively impact the training when properly integrated.

-All attention mechanisms maintain comparable model sizes, despite different architectural components, as illustrated in Figure~\ref{fig:model_size}.
+All attention mechanisms maintain comparable model sizes, despite different architectural components, as it has been illustrated in Figure~\ref{fig:memory_model}.
 This is expected, since the only modified module is the self-attention block.

-The FLOPS comparison in Figure~\ref{fig:FLOPS} shows that MLA and Flash Attention achieve the lowest computational complexity.
+The FLOPS comparison in Figure~\ref{fig:gpu_stats} shows that MLA and Flash Attention achieve the lowest computational complexity.
 All other mechanisms, including Linear Attention and Baseline Attention, are within a similar range.

-In terms of memory usage, Figure~\ref{fig:gpu_memory} shows that LSH Attention and Flash Attention are the most memory-efficient, whereas Sliding Window Attention consumes the highest GPU memory during training.
+In terms of GPU memory usage, Figure~\ref{fig:gpu_stats} shows that LSH Attention and Flash Attention are the most memory-efficient, whereas Sliding Window Attention consumes the highest GPU memory during training.
+However, Figure~\ref{fig:gpu_util} presents that GPU utilization is very much model dependent and we can not identify any correlation between model type (LLM or VLM) and attention mechanism.

-Lastly, inference latency is compared in Figure~\ref{fig:inference_time}.
-Flash Attention and MLA yield the fastest inference times, while Sliding Window Attention and Grouped Query Attention are slower.
+As it has been presented in Figure \ref{fig:cpu} CPU utilization during training is not significantly different compared to other models.
+This is because the majority of resource utilization overhead during training is on the GPU, while the CPU is mainly utilized at inference time.
+The same applies to CPU inference, which we did not report here, because the majority of the computational workload for attention mechanisms during inference involves matrix multiplication, which is more efficiently handled by the GPU.